The Companion Chatbot Becomes the Accommodation Policy

 Output-level audits are necessary, but this paper shows why they are too small.
 A benchmark that feeds one crisis sentence to a model can catch obvious bad replies.
 It cannot show whether a chatbot asks fewer questions by week four, whether bonded users get less challenge, or whether a platform's persona system averages into no committed strategy for internal distress.

-The audit object should be the trajectory: user-state categories, response categories, time, session count, memory status, and user-risk strata.
+The audit object should be the trajectory: user-state categories, response categories, time, session count, memory status, model or persona version, system-prompt class, user-risk strata, and what happened after referral or boundary language appeared.
 It also means separating response types that are too often bundled.
 Pushback and referral, for example, may have different effects and should not remain permanently collapsed in therapeutic-seeming settings.

 There is no need to claim that a companion system feels concern, understands suffering, or possesses inner life.
 The risk is human-facing and institutional.
 A system can reorganize disclosure, dependency, and belief through repeated language without being conscious at all.